 ENTSO-E’s biennial Ten-year Network Development Plan (TYNDP) is the European electricity infrastructure plan, identifying gaps in infrastructure from a European perspective and assessing infrastructure projects.
 It is the outcome of a two-years process, starting with the development of scenarios or visions of how the European power system might look in 2030 and 2040 and concluding with the cost-benefit analysis of projects through state of the art hourly models for electricity demand, markets, networks and weather.

-A total of 174 projects were submitted to the TYNDP2020 during the submission window which took place in October-November 2019.
+A total of 172 projects were submitted to the TYNDP2020 during the submission window which took place in October-November 2019.
 ENTSO-E has verified the conformity of all submissions with the criteria for admission in the TYNDP2020 set in the Guidance (Guidance for project promoters – Transmission and storage projects Criteria for applications and their treatment in the TYNDP2020).
-Only one project was found not to comply with the criteria.

 For any question on the TYNDP2020 process, promoters are welcome to contact Johannes Moolman.